Last Updated on March 5, 2023 by Editor

 Are you dreaming of a weekend getaway not too far from home?
-Our list of most popular towns in Northeast USA in 2015 may be just the ticket for finding a quick break from the day to day.
+Our list of the 20 most popular destinations in Northeast USA in 2015 may be just the ticket for finding a quick break from the day to day.

 Getaway Mavens is just 2 ½ years old, but with over 250 destinations from Virginia to Maine, it’s garnering lots of attention.
 Proving that readers are a romantic bunch, the most searched and read post by far is “Most Romantic Destinations in the Northeast USA.”
 But what were those destinations exactly?

 The following most popular cities and towns – according to number of page views as reported on Google Analytics – indicate either enormous pride or outsized interest or both.

 Is your town or city on the list?
 How do you get there?
 Granted, it’s part luck, but you can help that along by sharing widely and often on social media.